skagankose/ada_fall_2017/index.md

 This figure reveals the rankings of companies based on how much of their patents are related to AI and this intuitively means that how much of their resources devoted to AI researches.

 Now, we wanted to see whether or not investing AI research would end up increasing the rank of a company.
-For this purpose we decided to match companies we found (by the number of AI patents) with the companies in [Fortune 500](http://fortune.com/2015/06/13/fortune-500-tech/) list.
+For this purpose we decided to match companies we found (by the number of AI patents) with the companies in [Fortune 500 list](http://fortune.com/2015/06/13/fortune-500-tech/)[3].
 Note that within that list, we only take companies related to computer software and information systems into account since it is highly probable that only these companies made considerable amount of researches related to AI.
 The results are demonstrated in Figure 2.6.

 <a id='percentage_ai_vs_fortune'></a>
 ![Image](img/percentage_ai_vs_fortune.png)